 One of the largest and most pressing matters was their go-to-market strategy for new business acquisition.
 Messaging needed to change because they were now on the same team and the entire industry knew it.
 The overall approach needed to change as they largely sold against each other and now needed to focus on smaller competitors with different value propositions.
 The territories where they competed needed to change as each was stronger in different geographies.

 Their sales systems also needed to change, for efficiency and effectiveness.
-Neither sales system was very modern as each had tried to make updates over the years without a concerted effort to seperate new business from existing business.
+Neither sales system was very modern as each had tried to make updates over the years without a concerted effort to separate new business from existing business.
 Each company had existing people and technology stacks in place but there was a lot of imperfect and missing data.
-Neither team had developed their toolsets and assets to compete in the changing sales landscape.
-Both teams were in need of some support, guidance, and toolsets to help them compete as a team under a new corporate identity.
+Neither team had developed their tool sets and assets to compete in the changing sales landscape.
+Both teams were in need of some support, guidance, and tool sets to help them compete as a team under a new corporate identity.
 That's where Revenue River came in, with a plan to address the new organization structure with sales enablement strategy and execution.

 Aligning a Sales System and Developing New Processes